Readme-Workflows/readme-replacer/README.md

 # Readme-Replacer

 Readme-Replacer is a GitHub Action that allows you define your own collections of placeholder text to replace with specific values.
-The Action is designed to be as flexible as possible and to work with ther Actions.
+The Action is designed to be as flexible as possible and to work with other Actions.

 ## Setup